 Maybe I had somebody quietly encouraging me.

-Despite my many setbacks in life, if they are numerous, here I still am pushing out stories for other people to pay money for and enjoy.
+Despite my many setbacks in life, and they are numerous, here I still am pushing out stories for other people to pay money for and enjoy.

 Think about that.
 Total strangers plop down money to read what I write.

-They laugh at the right places, they cry at the right places, they swoon sometimes… And then they write to me, telling me stuff like that.
+They laugh at the right places, they cry at the right places, they swoon sometimes… And then they write to me.

 And I will tell you this: somebody writing to express how good a writer you are is probably one of the most amazing experiences you will ever have.